ar5had/ES6-notes/README.md

 new Foo(); // Foo is not a constructor
 ```

-Another important point is you can't rebind this in case of arrow function:
+Another important point is that you can't rebind `this` in case of arrow function:
 ``` js
   function Logger() {
     this.id = 123;